Surrey 'major incident' declared as grass fire ignites

 - Published

-A large grass fire has been declared a major incident by firefighters in Surrey.
+A large grass fire on at least eight hectares of land has been declared a major incident in Surrey.

-The fire brigade has several fire engines at the scene of the blaze at Hankley Common, near Farnham.
+The fire service has several fire engines at the scene at Hankley Common, near Farnham.

 People have been warned to avoid the area because of the large amounts of smoke and to keep windows and doors closed and pets inside.

+Field fires have also been reported in Enfield, Hayes and the village of Burgate in north Suffolk.

-People have reported smoke over Guildford, Woking and Addlestone and on the M25 near Chertsey.
+In Surrey, people have reported smoke over Guildford, Woking and Addlestone and on the M25 near Chertsey.

+Firefighters were called just after midday and the fire service has said it expects crews to remain at the scene until at least Monday.
+The cause is unknown.

+The service said large amounts of smoke were being carried across the county.

 Fire crews tackled a blaze on the same stretch of land on Wednesday when four hectares of Hankley Common near Elstead caught fire.

-After that incident, the fire service warned that despite overnight rain, more warm weather was expected and vegetation remained extremely dry, and the public were urged not to use barbeques and to take care.
+After that incident, the service warned that despite overnight rain, more warm weather was expected and vegetation remained extremely dry, urging the public not to use barbeques and to take care.

+Hankley Common - known for its appearance in the Bond film Skyfall - is a heathland habitat and home to ground-nesting birds including nightjars and skylarks.
+It is owned by the Ministry of Defence and is used for training exercises.

+Elsewhere, the London Fire Brigade said 15 fire engines and about 100 crew are at Rammey Marsh, Enfield, dealing with a grassland blaze on a 20-hectare site.

 During the heatwave earlier this week, fire services across the country were under pressure as 15 areas around the UK declared major incidents following multiple blazes.